Federal (All States)

 More Info: SB 627 (Act 127)

-As of July 1, 2013, Public Chapter 436 (HB 1378, which was substituted for SB 1669), known as the Tennessee Lawful Employment Act, currently requires Tennessee employers with 5 or more employees to either use E-Verify to confirm the work eligibility of new employees, or maintain a copy of a specified identity document.
+As of July 1, 2013, Tennessee employers with 5 or more employees must either use E-Verify to confirm the work eligibility of new employees, or maintain a copy of a specified identity document.
 The bill provides a safe harbor for employers who use E-Verify if the worker is later found to be in the country illegally.

 Penalties: Employers can incur a penalty of $500 plus an additional $500 for each employee not verified for a first violation; $1,000 plus an additional $1,000 for each employee not verified for a second violation; and $2,500 plus an additional $2,500 for each employee not verified for subsequent violations.